 After this, you have 2 choices.
 Sit back and just Blood Boil your ADC and play passive after that early aggression or you can keep attacking minions under Execute range and push the lane, this allows Visionary to stack and you get a free poke every 5 auto attacks, let them farm under tower and keep up pressure.
 The second strat is what i use most of the time just because it fits my play style but that's also because i can estimate Nunu's capabilities well enough.
 This can cause your lane opponents to recall while the lane is not pushed which gives you 3 choices.
 Dragon, Turret or Recall yourselves.

-You can use Warding Totem, Sweeping Lens and Stealth Ward to keep up vision and to control vision in bot lane.
+You can use Stealth Ward, Sweeping Lens and Stealth Ward to keep up vision and to control vision in bot lane.
 Use the red trinket to set up a gank or the yellow trinket to avoid ganks.
 You sould also have that normal ward you bought at the start and that should help you keep up vision a little bit more.

 2.)
 Brush pressure